 …to The Lilith Institute™, a Center for Feminist Spirituality focused on learning, ritual and creating community.
-We transmit, share and welcome many types of knowledge including oral, written, embodied, iconographic/visual, symbolic, spiritual, emotional.
-Our passion and our work: to help women find voice, as we connect with each other and to the power within.
+We transmit, share and welcome knowledge in all its forms — oral, written, embodied, iconographic/visual, symbolic, spiritual, emotional.
+Our passion and our work: to help women find voice, as we continue creating new knowledge and new paradigms.
+Our practice: connecting with each other, with the Sacred Feminine and to the power within.

 “D’vorah is an amazing teacher and wisdom holder.
-I encourage you to learn with her.” – Rabbi Nadya Gross, Executive Director & CEO of Yerusha, building a legacy for future generations
+I encourage you to learn with her.” – Rabbi Nadya Gross, Co-Founder, Yerusha, building a legacy for future generations

 Enjoy Monica Rodgers’ The Revelation Project Podcast featuring Lilith’s Fire: Honoring the Sacred Feminine with D’vorah J. Grenn, Ph.D., Kohenet